skov241/Test_NLP_Regression/README.md

 # Test_NLP_Regression
-This code uses pre-trained word embeddings from https://www.kaggle.com/takuok/glove840b300dtxt
+In this code I used pre-trained word embeddings from https://www.kaggle.com/takuok/glove840b300dtxt